Xbloro/FLSGUI/README.md

 # FLSGUI

-Small GUI Tool to create FLS on Windows
+Small GUI Tool to create FLS on Windows.

+Put photos and more here : https://xbloro.github.io/tool/GUI-FLS-Tool/

 Since it skips files that it is not allow to access, i suggest to run it as an admin.